 The Humanities Program offers courses that draw upon the disciplines of history, literature, philosophy, religion, communication studies, art history, and music history to explore fundamental and enduring questions regarding the human condition.
 These courses are available to all students, regardless of major, and may be used to satisfy many of the university's Core requirements: the Seminars in Scholarly Inquiry; Artistic Approaches; Humanistic Approaches; and Connections.

 The Program also offers an opportunity for seventeen first-year students to live together, along with an R.A. and twenty upper class students in our new residence hall.
 Residents represent all majors, including the sciences and social sciences, but share in common their interests in the arts.
 Freshmen take Humanities 132 (The Scientific and Romantic Revolutions) in the fall semester, a course that satisfies the first half of the year-long freshman writing requirement (SSI1).
 In the spring semester, they enroll in Humanities 200 (Homer to Hitchcock: The History of Ideas in the Arts), which satisfies the Artistic Approaches core requirement.
 Students also enjoy a variety of house-related activities related to the arts, including film screenings, open-mic nights, guest lectures, teas, course-related co-curricular events, and off-campus field trips.

 The Humanities minor offers a course of study in the history of Western ideas as they have found expression through the literary, theatrical, musical, and visual arts.
-Courses in the minor are distinguished by being frequently team taught, by requiring an experiential and/or co-curricular component, by making use of digital resources in the humanities, and by affiliations with the Humanities Residential Program's activities and events.
+Courses in the minor tend to be interdisciplinary, make use of digital tools and resources, and include co-curricular activities related to the arts.